 Categories

 John Peacock, Buddhism Before the Theravada Part 4, 2011-09-03

 This talk was made available by Audio Dharma; the talk is available here: Buddhism Before the Theravada Part 4.
 If you’d like to explore further, we’ve produced a podcast episode about this talk (Episode 5, if you’re already subscribed).
 I’d love to hear what you think!
-Okay, okay.
-Just one more thing.
-A friend of […]
+Also, the mindmap I created while studying this talk: […]

+Categories